pedrorouremalta/f5-awaf-export-policies/README.md

 # f5-awaf-export-policies
 A small script to export all AWAF policies from a BIG-IP device.

 This script leverages BIG-IP iControl REST API to export ALL AWAF policies in the system and saves them locally.
-The policies can be exported in the following format: xml, plc and json (version 16.X only).
+The policies can be exported in the following formats: xml, plc and json.

+Note: JSON format only works with TMOS version 16.x.

+Tested with BIG-IP 16.1 but should work with older versions.

 # Usage